jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 value = *(%x21-3A / %x3C-7E)
 ~~~~~~~~~~

-For consistency with other aspects of DNS administration, domain name
+For consistency with other aspects of DNS administration, Domain Name
 values are specified in letter-digit-hyphen Label (LDH-Label) form.

 The following CAA record set requests that no
-certificates be issued for the domain name 'certs.example.com' by any
+certificates be issued for the Domain Name 'certs.example.com' by any
-issuer other than ca1.example.net or ca2.example.org.
+Issuer other than ca1.example.net or ca2.example.org.

     certs.example.com         CAA 0 issue "ca1.example.net"
     certs.example.com         CAA 0 issue "ca2.example.org"

-Because the presence of an issue property tag in the relevant resource record
+Because the presence of an issue Property Tag in the Relevant RRSet
-set for a domain name restricts issuance, domain name owners can use an issue
+for a Domain Name restricts issuance, Domain Name owners can use an issue
-property tag with no CA domain name to request no issuance.
+Property Tag with no issuer-domain-name to request no issuance.

-For example, the following resource record set requests that no
+For example, the following RRSet requests that no
-certificates be issued for the domain name 'nocerts.example.com' by any
+certificates be issued for the Domain Name 'nocerts.example.com' by any
-certificate issuer.
+Issuer.

     nocerts.example.com       CAA 0 issue ";"

-An issue property tag where the issuevalue does not match the ABNF
+An issue Property Tag where the issuevalue does not match the ABNF
-grammar MUST be treated the same as one specifying an empty issuer.
+grammar MUST be treated the same as one specifying an empty issuer-domain-name.
 For
-example, the following malformed CAA resource record set forbids issuance:
+example, the following malformed CAA RRSet forbids issuance:

     malformed.example.com     CAA 0 issue "%%%%%"

 CAA authorizations are additive; thus, the result of specifying both
-an empty issuer and a non-empty issuer is the same as specifying
+an empty issuer-domain-name and a non-empty issue-domain-name  is the
-just the non-empty issuer.
+same as specifying just the non-empty issuer-domain-name.

-An issuer MAY choose to specify issuer-parameters that further
+An Issuer MAY choose to specify issuer-parameters that further
-constrain the issue of certificates by that issuer, for example,
+constrain the issue of certificates by that Issuer, for example,
 specifying that certificates are to be subject to specific validation
 polices, billed to certain accounts, or issued under specific trust
 anchors.